Golumpa/hoyolab-auto-login/README.md

 - How much time are we alloted on Wayscript X?
 According to Wayscript we are given 100 hours of runtime a month, this is more than plenty for the login script.
 Assuming (5min of sleep + 1min runtime) x 31 days = ~180min a month or about 3hours out of 100hours.

+- Why aren't you using GitHub Actions?
+There has been cases of repositories getting taken down due to violation of GitHub's Terms of Service.
+Unfortunately, due to the nature of this script (which counts as account automation), there is a slight risk.
+Use it at your own risk.